arosbio/cpsign/README.md

 ## Extension packages

 ### Plot_utils
-In order to visualize the predictions from the conformal predictors we have created a python library for this task, located at [GitHub Plot_utils](https://github.com/pharmbio/plot_utils), building on top of the Matplotlib and numpy libraries.
+In order to visualize the predictions and predictive performance from the conformal predictors we have created a python library for this task, located at [GitHub Plot_utils](https://github.com/pharmbio/plot_utils), building on top of the Matplotlib and numpy libraries.
 This way visualizations can be customized easily and in a high abstraction level.
 We have also created functions for loading results from CPSign to make it easy for users to evaluate their predictive models.
 Example figures generated using Plot_utils for displaying the prediction intervals at a single confidence level;

 ![Regression prediction intervals](figures/reg_intervals.png)